GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ## Running Tests

-This repository includes unit tests with `jest` and end-to-end tests with `playwright`.
+This repository includes unit tests with `vitest` and end-to-end tests with `playwright`.
 You may run them as follows:

 ```bash